Great Mass in C minor, K. 427 (film): Critical reception

 J. B. Steane reviewed the soundtrack of the film on CD in Gramophone in December 1991.
 The disc's opening item, he wrote, Ave verum corpus, was "lovingly played, seamlessly sung".
 Leonard Bernstein's conducting of it was remarkable tender, yet also at times forceful – his response to Mozart's crescendos and decrescendos was "ready and one might almost say eager".
 This was not something that deserved to be censured.
 However, it was questionable whether he had been wise to decelerate the last bars of the piece as though reluctant to say goodbye to it, making Mozart sound Mahlerian.

-In the C minor Mass too there were moments at which Mozart seemed a different composer one the one that most people thought him to be.
+In the C minor Mass too there were moments at which Mozart seemed a different composer than the one that most people thought him to be.
 Bernstein began the "Kyrie" at a slow pace that got even slower as the section continued.
 He conducted Mozart's reiterated seven-note setting of the word "eleison" in the "Christe eleison" passage like a lover clinging on to the object of his devotion.
 Happily one's fears that his interpretation might be about to lapse into mawkishness were dispelled by a "Gloria" that opened with a plenitude of energy, and with rhythmic vitality in the words "in excelsis".
 In this quick music, he set a faster tempo than was customary, just as he had earlier chosen an unusually slow tempo for the "Kyrie"'s andante moderato – maybe he had decided to emphasize the Mass's drama.
 Nobody could accuse him of treating the score with nothing more ambitious than a buttoned-up politeness.

 There were times at which his approach showed one things in the music that one had not previously appreciated.
 The chorus "Gratias agimus tibi", for example, sounded as though its music might have been written for the "Credo"'s "Crucifixus", and even put one in mind of J. S. Bach's Passions.
 The dotted rhythm of "Qui tollis" was played with the maximum possible emphasis, and in that section's alla breve fugue, Mozart's counterpoint was "all striving, with a keen seizure of expression-marks, towards a climax that is as near to the Dionysian in its fervour as can be".
 No-one should buy Bernstein's disc unless they were willing to hear the Dionysus latent in Mozart called forth.